Solving MathDoku with Mixed-Integer Programming

 Modified

 In general, optimization problems require making the right decisions subject to some constraints to complete some objective as much or as little as possible.
 To convert this into mathematics, we need to find the chosen extremum of some objective function by choosing the right decision variables that are subject to constraints.
 Linear programming is a technique used for solving optimization problems where both the objective function and constraints are defined by linear equations, equalities, or inequalities relating to the decision variables.
 Mixed-integer linear programming is a further restriction on linear programming, where some to all decision variables are integers.1 I’m not going to go into too much detail about linear programming in this article, but it’s a fascinating tool to use for solving problems.
-I highly recommend watching “What in the world is a linear program?” by OptWhiz, as I think this was the best introduction to linear programming that I’ve seen so far.
+If you want to learn more about linear programming, I highly recommend watching “What in the world is a linear program?” by OptWhiz, because I think it’s the best introduction to linear programming that I’ve seen so far.

 Furthermore, I’ve chosen Julia as my language of choice for this article, since it is more suited to scientific computing problems than Python and its one-based indexing makes formulating the problem a little easier.
 For optimizing, I’m using the JuMP optimization library to connect to HiGHS, a powerful linear optimization tool.